Tanndev/Maelstrom/documentation/rules.md

 _Description TBD_ <!-- TODO Describe Technology -->

 ##### Knowledges
-Knowledges represent things that your character has learned through research or training.
+Knowledges represent things that characters have learned through research or training.
 If you would roll for a knowledge in which you have no dots, you cannot even attempt the action.
-In some cases, the storyteller may allow an alternate roll or action to allow your character to "figure it out" and use the base attribute alone with a penalty.
+In some cases, the storyteller may allow an alternate roll or action to allow a character to "figure it out" and use the base attribute alone with a penalty.

 ###### Academics
 _Description TBD_ <!-- TODO Describe Academics -->